 A podcast is more than a simple audio recording.
 It's an immersive, serialized form of storytelling that spans disciplines and depends upon an established set of creative and cultural practices.
 Come work with the Libraries to learn the conventions and the practical steps to produce scholarly work in this genre.

-The Spring 2023 podcasting workshop series sponsored by Digital Scholarship and the Wiener Music & Arts Library features workshops on writing, editing, recording, and publishing your podcasts.
+The Fall 2023 podcasting workshop series sponsored by Digital Scholarship and the Wiener Music & Arts Library features workshops on writing, editing, recording, and publishing your podcasts.

 Digital Scholarship's annual Podcasts Essentials workshop series, which provides training and education in the various compositional and technical aspects of producing podcasts, is on hiatus during the 2022–23 academic year; however, please see the workshops listed above for relating training opportunities.
 Please also see below recordings of some past Podcast Essentials workshops.